Skip to content

 Missing notebook checkpoints

-To fix that, re-activate your notebook by clicking Activate in the Jupyter navigation menu.
+To fix that, reactivate your notebook by clicking Activate in the Jupyter navigation menu.

 I changed my Neptune project, but the checkpoints are not appearing